Traditional Bread Pudding – Easy

 In 13th century England, bread pudding was known as “poor man’s pudding,” as it was a popular dish with the lower classes.

-How to make Bread Pudding!
+How to make this lovely Pudding!

 It really is very simple